DuqueDeTuring/books2explore/readme.md

 - Bad News From Israel by Greg Philo
 - Basic Algebra I: Second Edition (Dover Books on Mathematics) by Nathan Jacobson
 - Basic Algebra II: Second Edition (Dover Books on Mathematics) by Nathan Jacobson
-- Basic Category Theory for Computer Scientists (Foundations of Computing)	Basic Category Theory for Computer Scientists (Foundations of Computing) by Benjamin C. Pierce
 - Basic Category Theory for Computer Scientists (Foundations of Computing) by Benjamin C. Pierce
 - Basic Economics:  A Citizen's Guide to the Economy	Basic Economics: A Citizen's Guide to the Economy by Thomas Sowell
 - Basic Simple Type Theory (Cambridge Tracts in Theoretical Computer Science, Series Number 42) by J. Roger Hindley